Gummy Smile: Definition and Treatment with Lip Repositioning method

 Illustration of upper lip lengthening surgery

-Based on these parameters, the doctor marks the incision lines:
+- Based on these parameters, the doctor marks the incision lines:

-Performing the Surgery:
+Step 2: Performing the procedure:

 The doctor makes incisions along the marked lines, then separates the mucosal layer.
 This is a procedure requiring high expertise, adhering to the following principles:

-Post-Operative Care and Recovery
+6. Post-Operative Care and Recovery

 • Avoid touching the treatment area.

-• Take all prescribed medications regularly and on time.
+• Take all prescribed medications as directed.

 • Apply cold compresses within the first 48 hours to reduce swelling.